Fonsecanichs/HBM-Literature/docs/02-experiments.md

 ### Restraint systems

+- Hu, 2019[@Hu2019a]: Development of oblique restraint countermeasures (Report No. DOT HS 812 814)

 - [@Reed2019] : Posture and belt fit in reclined passenger seats

 > Regression analysis demonstrated that the pelvis rotated rearward and lumbar spine flexion decreased with increasing recline.
 The lap portion of the 3-point belt was more rearward relative to the pelvis in more-reclined postures, and the torso portion crossed the clavicle closer to the midline of the body.
 Regression equations were developed to predict posture and belt fit variables as a function of passenger characteristics, seat back angle, and the use of the headrest.